hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 ## Cryptocurrency Wallet Application Profile Test Vectors

-This section defines test vectors for the **ACEGF Cryptocurrency Wallet Application Profile**.
+This section defines test vectors for the **ACE-GF Cryptocurrency Wallet Application Profile**.

-These test vectors are intended to demonstrate the deterministic behavior of ACEGF when applied to a multi-chain cryptocurrency wallet context, including mnemonic generation, passphrase-based rekeying, identity reconstruction ("view"), and migration from legacy wallet mnemonics.
+These test vectors are intended to demonstrate the deterministic behavior of ACE-GF when applied to a multi-chain cryptocurrency wallet context, including mnemonic generation, passphrase-based rekeying, identity reconstruction ("view"), and migration from legacy wallet mnemonics.

-These vectors **DO NOT** validate the ACEGF protocol encoding, wire format, or generic file representations defined elsewhere in this document.
+These vectors **DO NOT** validate the ACE-GF protocol encoding, wire format, or generic file representations defined elsewhere in this document.
 Instead, they apply exclusively to implementations that claim conformance to the wallet application profile.